-Lecture Journal Requirement (15 Points Total):
+Lecture Journal Requirement (45 Points):

 In addition to the assignments above, students are required to complete a journal of lecture notes from all in class lectures and presentations.
 This should be a typed and edited version of your handwritten notes; it must be legible and easy to follow, and it must be submitted electronically as a PDF File.
+Journal Entries should be titled by Week # and Class meeting date and day: "Week 1, Tuesday 1/10".
 In addition, you should write a summary and analysis of each reading assignment, which should be included with your journal.
 (Note - Your class notes should NOT be a copy of the lecture slides from class.
 Lecture slides are discussion topics only - your notes should include the pertinent information you acquired from each discussion topic.)
 There will be three submission dates:

-Submission 1 - No later that 5pm Friday at the end of Week 5 Submission 2 - No later than 5pm Friday at the end of Week 10 Submission 3 - No later than 5pm Friday at the end of Week 15
+Submission 1 - No later that 5pm Friday at the end of Week 5

+Submission 2 - No later than 5pm Friday at the end of Week 10

+Submission 3 - No later than 5pm Friday at the end of Week 15